RASH2003015/RockPaperScissorsLizardSpock-ArduinoProject/README.md

 ## Contributions
 Each team member has contributed to the coding, hardware setup, and documentation of this project.

-## License
-This project is licensed under the MIT License.

 ## Contact
-For any questions or further information, please contact [Your Name] at [Your Email].
+For any questions or further information, please contact us.